Thank you for reading Facing Addiction.

 “Now I might seek entertainment at times (if there was something I really wanted to see or listen to); but I’d mostly rather be creative, or with friends, or just sitting in silence letting myself imagine…

-“My particular change in perspective marks the end of what I called the Devil’s Lettuce curse—my addiction: wanting more and more (or so I thought) because I could never seem to feel quite high or entertained enough…
+“That particular change in perspective marks the end of what I called my Devil’s Lettuce curse—my addiction: wanting more and more (or so I thought) because I could never seem to feel quite high or entertained enough…

 “Your change in perspective will be built from understanding a dichotomy of values unique to you.